 In 1874, Paul Gallimard, a trained architect, art collector and father of future publisher Gaston Gallimard, commissioned architect Ernest Saintin to build his future Norman manor house.
 The project was completed in 1883.
-The estate, built on the slopes of Mont Canisy, offers a privileged panoramic view.
+Château Gabriel, built on the slopes of Mont Canisy, offers a privileged panoramic view, and a few years later inspired the construction of the Manoir de Bénerville, known at the time as "Le Castel Bénerville".

 In 1913, the Gallimard family welcomed novelist, critic and essayist Jacques Rivière, his wife Isabelle and their daughter Jacqueline to the Manoir de Bénerville.
 Their stay seals a friendship between the two men that is as unlikely as it is surprising.